E-Hayes-ANU/LeakQuest-public/README.md

 LeakQuest shows the result count and a preview of the first 10 cables.
 Confirm to fetch the full text of every cable.

+As noted in the filter section, body-text exclusions are done _after_ fetching.
+The same is true for date exclusions, so at this stage you may see cables in the preview that you are explicitly trying to filter out.
+This is normal.

 ### 6. Combine Searches (Optional)

 After fetching, you can run additional searches and merge results into a single export.
 Duplicate cables are automatically removed.